-WOMAN 2 WOMAN CAMPAIGN - KATIE CHALCRAFT
+WOMAN 2 WOMAN Interview - KATIE CHALCRAFT

 In pursuing her husband's dream, Katie found her path.
 Moving from Cape Town to Madrid made everything more clear.
 She now helps people through periods of transition so they can design and lead and live a life they love, using approaches spanning transformational leadership, mindfulness meditation, therapy, Neuro-Linguistic Programming (NLP) and personal coaching.